GuitarML/modep-plugins/README.md

 # Once on the MODEP device..
 sudo cp -r <plugin.lv2> /usr/modep/lv2/

-# Reboot your device and use the virtual pedalboard to add the new lv2 plugin
+# Reboot your device and use the virtual pedalboard to drag an drop the new plugin into your pedalboard.
 ```

 ## Build
 If you are interested in compiling your own, or running on a target other than the Raspberry Pi 3, here are the links to the source code for the included plugins (see Readme's for build process):

  - [TS-M1N3](https://github.com/GuitarML/TS-M1N3/tree/mod) - TS-9 Guitar Pedal Emulator using Neural Networks

+## Info
+See [TreeFallSound](https://www.treefallsound.com/) for more info on the Pi-Stomp and how to build one.

+See [blokas.io](https://blokas.io/modep/) for more info about MODEP, the MOD DUO emulator.

+See [Mod devices wiki](https://wiki.moddevices.com/wiki/Main_Page) for more info on MOD-Devices and how to build plugins using the [mod-plugin-builder](https://github.com/moddevices/mod-plugin-builder).